santiment/academy/src/docs/education-and-use-cases/daily-active-addresses/index.md

 more informed decision.
 </Notebox>

-## How to monitor DAA with Sanbase
+## How to monitor DAA using Sanbase

 Here is a ready-to-be-copied Layout with Trading and Transaction volume for your convenience: [Sanbase Daily Active Addresses Chart](https://app.santiment.net/charts/daily-active-addresses-25309)